-Recently I have begun to be asked to speak on topics relating to metalwork, and give lectures, often including a slideshow, and physical examples.
+I am often asked to speak on topics relating to metalwork, and give lectures, often including a slideshow, and physical examples.
+At present I am still not traveling to lecture or teach workshops and masterclasses.
+I hope to do so again once more people have been vaccinated against Covid.
 These are usually in conjunction with a workshop I am teaching, as a guest speaker in a class at a learning institution, or as part of a function for a guild or other organization.
 The most that I require for these presentations is an hour or two, and a space equipped with a projector that will hook up to a laptop computer.

 Currently Available Lectures and Slideshows